How to name your data room files so visitors don't lose their minds

 How many versions of a file should I keep in the data room?

 One.
-Keep only the current version of every file in the investor-facing data room.
+Keep only the current version of every file in the visitor-facing data room.
 Archive older versions in your internal storage.
-Having multiple versions of the same file forces investors to figure out which one to read - that's friction you don't want.
+Having multiple versions of the same file forces visitors to figure out which one to read, that's friction you don't want.

 Do file naming conventions apply to folder names too?